apache/nifi/minifi-docs/Properties_Guide.md

 algorithm  | The algorithm used to encrypt sensitive properties.
 The default value is `PBEWITHMD5AND256BITAES-CBC-OPENSSL`. provider   | The sensitive property provider.
 The default value is BC.

-## Processor Configuration
+## Processors

-The current implementation of MiNiFi supports one source processor.
-These properties are the basic configuration general to all processor implementations.
+The current implementation of MiNiFi supports multiple processors. the "Processors" subsection is a list of these processors.
+Each processor must specify these properties.
+They are the basic configuration general to all processor implementations.
+Make sure that all relationships for a processor are accounted for in the auto-terminated relationship list or are used in a connection.

 *Property*                          | *Description*
 ----------------------------------- | -------------